 Our job guide will show you how to become a budtender in Ohio.
-The Buckeye State’s medical weed program launched in January 2019.
-While the state’s program has been slow to roll out, entry-level retail jobs have been opening up.
-Keep reading to find out how to stand out in this small and growing market.
+The Buckeye State’s medical weed program launched in January 2019 and their adult-use program was passed on November 7th, 2023.

 Ohio’s Weed Market

 In 2016, the state passed medical weed legislation which allows qualifying patients to use weed, but not grow it or buy smokable products.
 The state didn’t have any active dispensaries until January 2019.
-Since then, the state’s market has reached more than 94,000 patients (as of July 2020).
-In 2019, it made $56 million in sales and supported 4,275 weed jobs.
+As of November 2023 the state had 403,452 patients.
+To date the cannabis market in Ohio has sold $1.57 billion in product.

-As more dispensaries continue to open in 2020, you can expect its sales and budtender jobs to grow.
-BDS Analytics estimates that the state’s medical weed market can bring in close to $300 million in annual sales by 2022 and hire more than 6,000 workers.
+As more dispensaries continue to open in 2023-2024, you can expect its sales and budtender jobs to grow.
 Budtending is one of the most attractive entry-level jobs for aspiring pot workers.

 Ohio Budtender: Job Description & Requirements

-Ohio has 53 active dispensaries who hire budtenders to help medical weed patients find the right strains and products to treat their qualifying medical condition.
+Ohio has 114 active dispensaries who hire budtenders to help patients and soon to be recreational consumers find the right strains and products.
 Also known as a patient care representative, budtenders must be able to educate customers about the properties of each strain and help patients find the right product and delivery method.